Gladwyne Village Luxury estate homes close to Center City Philadelphia

 As in other Main Line towns, this led to the development of large estates and luxurious mansions.
 In 1927, however, these large houses and plots of land were subdivided into smaller properties.
 One can still find luxurious English Tudor Manors, or large colonial homes, nestled in wide, park-like grounds that still serve as residences.
 There are only approximately 1,500 privately owned homes in Gladwyne.
 Many on smaller parcels offer a remote, private lifestyle due to the parks and reserves nearby.
 Perfect for gracious, luxury living.

 While Gladwyne offers a quiet “billionaire village” lifestyle, it’s also close to local neighboring townships, and an easy commute to Center City Philadelphia or Manhattan.
 The drive to Amtrak’s 30th Street station can be as short as a 15 minutes (off hours) or by connect via Regional Rail.

 Gladwyne luxury homes and Suburban homes in Montgomery County are experiencing an increase in buyer demand – and values!
 For a detailed overview of the Gladwyne luxury market trends the North American Luxury Market for the past 12 months, visit LuxuryMarketReports.com.
-For current monthly market updates click below:
+For current luxury market updates:

 For more information on how to maximize your Gladwyne property for today’s luxury buyers, visit my recent blog posts Top 5 New Features to Sell Your Home Post-COVID, and Year-end 2020 real estate report.
 Subscribe for future updates!